 This page contains sets of printable conversation cards based on more than 50 ESL topics.
 These discussion questions are designed to initiate lively debate and deepen the students’ knowledge of each other.
 A collection of 50 topics with additional learning activities is available as a PDF eBook and an A4 paperback book.

 It is becoming more and more common to find smartboards or laptops and projectors in language classrooms, and your students will often have smartphones and tablets with them too.
 This area is dedicated to activities which make use of such technologies.
-The contents include grammar photo sets and our ESL Apps page including apps like 500 Conversation Questions, What Happened Next? and Fortune Telling.
+The contents include grammar photo sets and our ESL Apps page including apps like 500 Conversation Questions, What Happens Next? and Fortune Telling.
 You can also find the Short News Article Finder here.